adoptingbitcoin/2022/content/speakers/ConorOkus.md

 # Conor Okus

-Conor is a Product Manager at Square Crypto, managing their grant program that funds over 20 open-source developers and designers.
-He's also the User Experience Lead at Hello Bitcoin, the most friendly place for beginners to learn about Bitcoin.
+Conor Okus is helping developers build on bitcoin faster.
+He's an educator, speaker, community builder, bitcoin product advocate and Product Manager at Spiral.
+He's the host of "Bitcoin Developers", a live stream show where he pairs with members of the community to learn how to build bitcoin apps.
+He's also passionate about educating newbies on the basics of bitcoin over at Hello Bitcoin.
 <br><br>

 ## Dive deeper